LeanQ/TEd-seq-long-read/README.md

 TED-Seq Germline Long-reads pipeline will return as an output:

-* Two bam files of the mapping of the deduplicated and trimmed short-reads to the reference genome
+* Two bam files of the mapping of the deduplicated and trimmed long-reads to the reference genome
   $sample_clip_disc-local.bam

 * A bed file containing the non-reference germline insertions